gmavr/pyneural/README.md

 Python 2.7 is necessary.
 The few additional requirements are listed in `requirements.txt`.
 It is strongly recommended for dependency isolation to use a python [virtualenv](https://virtualenv.pypa.io/en/stable/).

 There is an extensive test suite using the python `unittest` framework.
-The full test suite can be invoked from the command line by `python -m unittest discover . "*_test.py"`.
+The full test suite can be invoked from the command line by issuing `python -m unittest discover -p "*_test.py"` from the top-level directory of the repository.

 ## Correctness

 Anything having a gradient (all discrete layers and activation functions), as well as some composite networks, has a gradient check run as part of the test suite.
-Several multi-layer networks are provided with code that trains them and shows that the loss decreases during training.
+The directory `samples` contains several multi-layer networks with code that trains them and shows that the loss decreases during training.